Demonstration Project for the Industrial Sector

 Please remember to select the thematic area and topic in the application form.
 The chosen thematic area is merely for guidance to help the Research Council plan the application review process, and applications may be transferred to other thematic areas under the call.
 Please contact the advisers affiliated to the respective topics for more information about the topic and the amount of project funding available.

-Petroleum has four thematic priorities:
+Petroleum has five thematic priorities:

 - Topic 1: Reducing greenhouse gases, energy efficiency and the environment;